-During you life, how many times have you used marijuana?

-How old were you when you tried marijuana for the first time?

-During the past 30 days, how many times did you use marijuana?

-During the past 30 days, how many times did you use marijuana on school property?

-During you life, how many times have you used any form of cocaine, including powder, crack, or freebase?

-During the past 30 days, how many times did you use any form of cocaine, including powder, crack, or freebase?

-During your life, how many times have you sniffed glue, or breathed the contents of aerosol spray cans, or inhaled any paints or sprays to get high?
+- 45. During your life, how many times have you used marijuana? - 46.
+How old were you when you tried marijuana for the first time? - 47.
+During the past 30 days, how many times did you use marijuana? - 48.
+During the past 30 days, how many times did you use marijuana on school property? - 49.
+During your life, how many times have you used any form of cocaine, including powder, crack, or freebase? - 50.
+During your life, how many times have you sniffed glue, breathed the contents of aerosol spray cans, or inhaled any paints or sprays to get high? - 51.
+During the past 30 days, how many times have you sniffed glue, breathed the contents of aerosol spray cans, or inhaled any paints or sprays to get high?

-- During the past 30 days, how many times have you sniffed glue, breathed the contents of aerosol spray cans, or inhaled any paints or sprays to get high? - During your life, how many times have you used heroin (also called smack, junk, or China White)? - During you life, how many times have you used methamphetamines (also called speed, crystal, crank, or ice)? - During your life, how many times have you taken steroid pills or shots without a doctor's prescription? - During your life, how many times have you used a needle to inject any illegal drug into your body? - During the past 12 months, has anyone offered, sold, or given you an illegal drug on school property?
+- 52. During your life, how many times have you used heroin (also called smack, junk, or China White)? - 53.
+During you life, how many times have you used methamphetamines (also called speed, crystal, crank, or ice)? - 54.
+During your life, how many times have you used hallucinogenic drugs, such as LSD, acid, PCP, angel dust, ecstasy, mescaline, or mushrooms? - 55.
+During your life, how many times have you taken steroid pills or shots without a doctor's prescription? - 56.
+During your life, how many times have you used a needle to inject any illegal drug into your body? - 57.
+During the past 12 months, has anyone offered, sold, or given you an illegal drug on school property?

-These questions measure the frequency of marijuana, cocaine, inhalant, heroin, methamphetamine, steroid, and injected drug use.
+These questions measure the frequency of marijuana, cocaine, inhalant, heroin, methamphetamine, hallucinogens, steroid, and injected drug use.
 In addition to morbidity and mortality due to injury, drug abuse is related to suicide, early unwanted pregnancy, school failure, delinquency, and transmissions of sexually transmitted diseases (STD), including human immunodeficiency virus (HIV) infection.
 Despite improvements in recent years, drug use is greater among high school students and other young adults in the U.S. than has been documented in any other industrialized nation in the world.
 32

-Sexual Behaviors That Result in HIV Infection, Other Sexually Transmitted Diseases, and Unintended Pregnancies
+Sexual Behaviors That Contribute to HIV Infection, Other Sexually Transmitted Diseases, and Unintended Pregnancies

-Have you ever had sexual intercourse?

-How old were you when you had sexual intercourse for the first time?

-During your life, with how many people have you had sexual intercourse?

-During the past 3 months, with how many people did you have sexual intercourse?

-Did you drink alcohol or use drugs before you had sexual intercourse the last time?

-The last time you had sexual intercourse, did you or your partner use a condom?
+- 58. Have you ever had sexual intercourse? - 59.
+How old were you when you had sexual intercourse for the first time? - 60.
+During your life, with how many people have you had sexual intercourse? - 61.
+During the past 3 months, with how many people did you have sexual intercourse? - 62.
+Did you drink alcohol or use drugs before you had sexual intercourse the last time? - 63.
+The last time you had sexual intercourse, did you or your partner use a condom? - 87.
 Have you ever been taught about AIDS or HIV infection in school?

 These questions measure the prevalence of sexual activity, number of sexual partners, age at first intercourse, alcohol and drug use related to sexual activity, condom use, and whether students have received HIV education.
 Early sexual activity is associated with unwanted pregnancy and sexually transmitted diseases (STD), including HIV infection, and negative effects on social and psychological development.33 Number of sexual partners and age at first intercourse are associated with increased risk for STD.
-Alcohol and other drug use may serve as predisposing factors for initiation of sexual activity and unprotected sexual intercourse.34 AIDS is the 6th leading cause of death for youth aged 15-24.6 Use of latex condoms by males, when used consistently and correctly, are highly effective at reducing the risk of HIV infection and other sexually transmitted diseases (STDs).35 In 1994, 86% of middle/junior and senior high schools taught HIV prevention education in a required course.36
+Alcohol and other drug use may serve as predisposing factors for initiation of sexual activity and unprotected sexual intercourse.34 AIDS is the 9th leading cause of death for youth aged 15-25.
+Use of latex condoms by males, when used consistently and correctly, are highly effective at reducing the risk of HIV infection and other sexually transmitted diseases (STDs).35 In 1994, 86% of middle/junior and senior high schools taught HIV prevention education in a required course.36